 The EPP uses the National Incident Management System-Incident Command System (NIMS-ICS) for managing major events, emergency situations and even disasters.
 It is intended to be fully NIMS compliant.
 The Incident Command System (ICS) is designed to be used for all types of incidents and is applicable to routine day-to-day emergency situations as well as large scale complex disasters.
-ICS provides a system for managing emergency operations involving a single agency within a single jurisdiction; multiple agencies within a single jurisdiction; and multiple agencies from multiple jurisdictions.
+ICS provides a system for managing emergency operations involving a single agency within a single jurisdiction; multiple agencies within a single jurisdictions.